DevyusCode/PeyrSharp/README.md

 ## Introduction
 ### The roots
-In March 2020, we published LeoCorpLibrary, which is also a C# library that contains useful methods.
+In March 2020, we published LeoCorpLibrary, which was also a C# library that contains useful methods.
 When we started the development of it, we didn't know where the project will go yet.
-Over the releases, we've added more and more methods and nw features.
+Over the releases, we've added more and more methods and new features.
 However, the meaning and the purpose of LeoCorpLibrary was becoming less clear for everyone; it was becoming a mess.
 This is why we decided to rather not release v5, but instead, we decided to make a brand new .NET Library, PeyrSharp.

 ### Our next product
 PeyrSharp is a C# written library designed to make developers' life easier.
 We've all written code that we wish we hadn't.
 PeyrSharp is here to respond to this need; by implementing useful methods in various domains: Mathematics, Web/HTTP requests, unit converters, extensions, environment-related operations, and more!